Student Exceptions Overview

 There are three types of exceptions:

 Course Directive: Used to substitute or exclude courses to/from a requirement.
-Courses in a course directive must either:
+Course directives can be used for any coursework, including transfer and exam credit.

-Requirement Change: Used to reduce the extent of a requirement (e.g., change from two required courses to one).
-It is also used to fulfill part of a requirement using unarticulated work from transfer credit, test credit, or UCSC extension courses.
+Requirement Change: Used to change the extent of a requirement (e.g., change from two required courses to one).

 Using Course Directives